WQB: History

-On August 22, 1921, the C. D. Tuska Company of Hartford, Connecticut was issued a Limited Commercial license for a new station, with the randomly assigned call letters of WQB, to be used in development in conjunction with "moving vehicles and general broadcasting".
+On August 22, 1921, the C. D. Tuska Company of Hartford, Connecticut, was issued a Limited Commercial license for a new station, with the randomly assigned call letters of WQB, to be used in development in conjunction with "moving vehicles and general broadcasting".
 The station's assigned transmitting wavelengths were 200 meters (1500 kHz) for "ordinary" amateur work, 300 meters (1000 kHz), and 375 meters (800 kHz) for "relay or other communication".

 Station owner Clarence D. Tuska had a well established background in radio technology.
 He had been one of the founders of the American Radio Relay League (ARRL) in 1914, acting as the league's original secretary, and, beginning with its 1915 founding, owned QST magazine.
 However, he resigned from the ARRL in March 1919 and transferred the magazine to that organization, due to his expanding activities in the commercial field.

-In 1916, operating under a personal Special Amateur license, 1ZT, Tuska began experimenting with radiotelephony, using an arc transmitter of his own design which employed tungsten electrodes to make audio transmissions, and by March of that year was broadcasting semi-regular phonograph concerts.
-During World War One, all civilian radio stations were shut down for the duration of the war.
+In 1916, operating under a personal Special Amateur license, 1ZT, (Note: The "1" in 1ZT's call sign indicated that the station was located in the first Radio Inspection district, while the "Z" specified that the station was operating under a Special Amateur license.)
+Tuska began experimenting with radiotelephony, using an arc transmitter of his own design which employed tungsten electrodes to make audio transmissions, and by March of that year was broadcasting semi-regular phonograph concerts.
+During World War I, all civilian radio stations were shut down for the duration of the war.
 During this time, Tuska served as a 1st Lieutenant in the U.S. Army's Signal Corps.
 Following the war, he established the C. D. Tuska Company, which initially was a small concern that manufactured a line of radio receivers for amateurs and experimenters.
 The company obtained, from the Westinghouse Electric & Manufacturing Company, a valuable license to use the Armstrong regenerative patent in its receivers.